 Photo credit: https://www.facebook.com/OliverDixonPhotography

 RHS garden Wisley is vast and boasts a wide range of flora.
 As well as an arboretum, there’s Seven Acres with its wide open lawns, ponds and fine specimen trees.
-Oakwood is a hot spot for autumn foliage, and you’ll be able to see many autumn-flowerers in the Rock Garden, Alpine Display House and in all the borders.
+Oakwood is a hot spot for autumn foliage.
+You’ll be able to see many autumn-flowerers in the Rock Garden, Alpine Display House and in all the borders.

 For full details of what’s looking good at Wisley right now, visit: https://www.rhs.org.uk/gardens/wisley/explore-wisley/looking-good-now